KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 moved metal balls to the back of the elevator because wheels started becoming inconsistent.

 ## V0.1.6
-Added gyro at the back to make robot more consistent
+Added gyro at the back to make robot turn more consistently

 ## V0.1.7
 Added colour sensor to the front